What is ATAS?

 Your certificate will be valid for six months.
 If you change your course of study, research area, University or need to extend your studies, you will need to apply for another ATAS certificate.

-If your course of study requires an ATAS certificate, do not make your Student visa application before your ATAS certificate has been issued to you, as your application will be refused.
+If your course requires an ATAS certificate, do not make your Student visa application before your ATAS certificate has been issued to you, as your visa application will be refused.